• Skip to primary navigation

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!

-This is the best gluten free cherry crisp recipe.
-Easy to make this dessert is healthy enough to eat for breakfast.
+This is the best paleo cherry crisp recipe.
+It's so easy to make and is the perfect healthy summer dessert.

 5 from 2 votes